 Events and conditions arising subsequent to the most recent balance sheet date have been evaluated for their possible impact on the financial statements and accompanying notes.
-Other then the information contained in Note 14, no events and conditions would give rise to any information that required accounting recognition or disclosure in the financial statements other then those arising in the ordinary course of business.
+No events and conditions would give rise to any information that required accounting recognition or disclosure in the financial statements other then those arising in the ordinary course of business.